petcupaula/git-flow-practice/README.md

 ## Prerequisites

-* You have some basic experience using using Git and GitHub and are familiar familiar with concepts like: clone, push, pull, checkout, commit, branch, fork.
+* You have some basic experience using using Git and GitHub and are familiar with concepts like: clone, push, pull, checkout, commit, branch, fork.
 * DataCamp’s [Introduction to Git](https://www.datacamp.com/courses/introduction-to-git-for-data-science) free course is good for beginners and also a good review of the basic commands if you feel like you need a refresher.

 ## Types of collaborative development models